Sey56/paracore-help/docs/user-guide/sidebar.md

 2. Locate a workspace (e.g., `company-standards-repo`).
 3. Click the **Clone** button (cloud download icon) next to it.
 4. Select a destination folder on your computer (e.g., `C:\ParacoreWorkspaces`).
-5. Paracore will clone the repository.
-Once finished, it moves to the **Local Workspaces** section and its scripts appear in the gallery.
+5. Paracore will populate the gallery with scripts from that workspace.

+> [!NOTE]
+> **Existing Workspaces:** If you select a folder that already contains the cloned repository, Paracore will detect it and simply load the existing workspace without re-downloading.
+This is useful if you previously "removed" (unloaded) a workspace and want to add it back.

 ### Removing a Workspace